Strajk/diigo-extension-refined/README.md

 > Changes highlighted by `<@STRAJK>` and `</@STRAJK>` comments in the code

 - Improved logic for showing "mini search/highlight popup" (when `Upon text selection, show mini search/highlight popup` is enabled)
+- Enabled submitting the bookmarking form by "cmd + enter"
 - Replaced `diigo.com/search` with `google.com/search` as the default search action
   - I'm sorry, but the original diigo.com/search is just horrible.
   - Diigo extension shows personalized results also directly in Google Search results, so there's no reason to not use the official Google Search.